 Ibanez and Jackson are also both known for their excellent build quality.
 Both brands also use high-quality materials and construction techniques.

-Jacksons are built in many countries in order to provide guitars in different price ranges.
+Jacksons are built in many countries.
+This is done in order to provide guitars in different price ranges.
 But this doesn’t have a negative effect on quality at all.
-The Jackson Dinky for example is one of their entry level guitars, and it is an amazing instrument for the money.
-As you move up in price, the quality in wood and hardware is noticeable like one would expect.
+The Jackson Dinky for example is one of their entry-level guitars.
+It’s an amazing instrument for the money.
+As you move up in price, the quality of wood and hardware is noticeable, as one would expect.

-Ibanez has the same story in most cases and are also made in different countries.
-They make some entry level guitars that are of great quality and will impress even the more experience players.
-As you begin to play some of their more expensive models, however, the craftsmanship and design are next level.
+Ibanez has the same story in most cases and is also made in different countries.
+They make some entry-level guitars that are of great quality.
+They will impress even the more experienced players.
+As you begin to play some of their more expensive models, the craftsmanship and design are next level.
+And very noticeable!

 Design and Feel

-Ibanez guitars are well recognized for their Superstrat body shape, which contributed to their prominence among heavy metal and hard rock players in the 1980s.
+Ibanez’s guitars are well-recognized for their Super Stratocaster body shape.
+This contributed to their prominence among heavy metal and hard rock players.
+Especially in the 1980s.
 They also feature thin, fast necks, making them the perfect guitar for shredding.

-Jackson’s necks are also fast and comfy for all of its models.
+Jackson frequently features a style from the 1980s with exquisite finishes.
+Their necks are also fast and comfy, on all its models.
 Numerous models are available with various neck measurements, and they are all excellent.

-The neck’s shoulders are also not as prominent, and the fretboard has a pretty great radius, which makes them easier to play than Ibanez guitars for some players.
+The neck’s shoulders are also not as prominent.
+The fretboard has a pretty great radius, which makes them easier to play.
+Even more so than Ibanez guitars for some players.

 Overall, Ibanez guitars often have flatter and thinner necks.
-Jacksons, on the other hand, have wider compound radius necks which are also thin but not like Ibanez guitars.
+Jacksons, on the other hand, have wider compound radius necks.
+These are also thin, but not like Ibanez guitars.

 Check out our Ibanez vs Schecter comparison here!

 Ibanez and Jackson’s guitars are playable in various genres.
 But both companies are known for their metal guitars.
-If you’re looking for a guitar that can handle high-gain tones and shredding solos, then either of these brands would be a good choice.
-Both brands offer signature models from popular metal guitarists like Steve Vai and Scott Ian.
+Looking for a guitar that can handle high-gain tones and shredding solos?
+Then either of these brands would be a good choice.
+Both brands offer signature models from popular metal guitarists.
+Players like Steve Vai and Scott Ian.

 Ibanez also has the option for acoustic guitars as well as hollow bodies.
-This gives players a new twist on tone with their Altstar series that features the neck and headstock from an electric guitar.
+This gives players a new twist on tone.
+Especially with their Altstar series!
+It features the neck and headstock of an electric guitar.

-But like we mentioned earlier, both brands have amazing lines of guitars and no matter what you play, either company will meet your needs and wants.
+But as we mentioned earlier, both brands have amazing lines of guitars.
+No matter what you play, either company will meet your needs and wants.

 Here are a few price comparisons of the Entry level guitars from Jackson and Ibanez.
-Both brands have received great feedback from their offerings.
+Both brands have received great feedback for their offerings.